-Mr. Douglas Li resigned as Executive Director and Chief Executive Officer of the Company with effect from 1 September 2015.
-Mr. Chau Kam-kun, Stephen, Executive Director of the Company, was appointed Interim Chief Executive Officer of the Company with effect from 1 September 2015.
+During the year, Mr. Douglas Li resigned as Executive Director and Chief Executive Officer of the Company with effect from 1 September 2015; Mr. Chau Kam-kun, Stephen, Executive Director of the Company, was appointed Interim Chief Executive Officer of the Company with effect from the same date.
+Ms. Anna Yip was appointed Executive Director and Chief Executive Offer of the Company with effect from 16 June 2016; Mr. Chau Kam-kun, Stephen ceased to act as Interim Chief Executive Officer of the Company with effect from the same date.

-As at 30 June 2015, the Board comprises three Executive Directors, seven Non-Executive Directors and five Independent Non-Executive Directors.
+As at 30 June 2016, the Board comprises three Executive Directors, seven Non-Executive Directors and five Independent Non-Executive Directors.
 The presence of twelve Non-Executive Directors, of whom five are independent, is considered by the Board to be a reasonable balance between Executive and Non-Executive Directors.